ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 # Ordering Caveonix RiskForesight
 {: #caveonix_ordering}

-You can order the Caveonix RiskForesight service when you order a new VMware vCenter Server instance or you can add the service to your existing instance.
+You can include the Caveonix RiskForesight service with a new vCenter Server instance or add the service to your existing vCenter Server instance.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}

-When you [order the instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Caveonix RiskForesight** in the **Security and Compliance** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Caveonix RiskForesight** in the **Security and Compliance** category.
 Follow the steps to add the service to your instance.

 ## Ordering Caveonix RiskForesight for an existing instance
 {: #caveonix_ordering-existing}

-On the [instance details page](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Caveonix RiskForesight** in the **Security and Compliance** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Caveonix RiskForesight** in the **Security and Compliance** category, and then click **Add**.
 Follow the steps to add the service to your instance.

 ## Caveonix RiskForesight configuration
 {: #caveonix_ordering-config}